arcanjotiago/testWithNestJS/README.md

-# Install
-npm install --save-dev jest
-npm i -D jest typescript
-npm i -D ts-jest @types/jest

-npm init jest@latest

-# Test
-This repository was created to implement test of integration in nodeJs.

-Below, I describe the user login module.

 ## Description
-This project was developed using NestJS.
+This repository was created to implement test of integration using NestJS with Jest.

 Here we have a user login module with follow description:
 -The user has specific endpoint to do login with email and password.
 After login, the user receives a valid token for 24hrs.
--For each endpint, except the login, the user shoud be send the valid access token.
+-For each endpint, except the login, the user shoud be send the valid access token in Header.

 ## Endpoints
 ### method-description / endpoint